codepie/aida/README.md

 ## Included Software

-We thank the authors of the following pieces of software, without which the development of AIDA would not have been possible:
+We thank the authors of the following pieces of software, without which the development of AIDA would not have been possible.
+The included software is available under different licenses than the AIDA source code, namely:

 * Apache Commons, all licensed under Apache 2.0
 	* cli, collections, io, lang